This Article On The Marriage Penalty Was UPDATED On October 13th, 2018

 - Perhaps they could consider expanding the income levels for each tax bracket to match that of a single counterpart

 - Or increase the threshold for a married couples so they can enjoy the same benefit from the Earned Income Credit as their unmarried friends

 About The Author

-Bob Vogel NMLS 1446953 is a loan officer with The Gustan Cho Team and is a senior writer for Gustan Cho Associates and an accounting professional with advanced experience in individual taxation and California business tax laws.
+Arlene DiSessa is a loan officer with The Gustan Cho Team.
+Arlene is also a contributing associate editor and writer for Gustan Cho Associates.
+Arlene is an accounting professional with advanced experience in individual taxation and California business tax laws.

-- Bob Vogel has extensive experience in setting up accounting and financial records for new business start-ups.
+- Arlene has extensive experience in setting up accounting and financial records for new business start-ups.

 - Experience includes 7 years of audit work, 20 years of income tax preparation, and 3 years in tax debt settlement and negotiation

-- Bob Vogel’s passion is helping others and being armed with her extensive accounting experience and being an expert in real estate and finance, has committed herself in starting a career as a mortgage banker.
+- Arlene DiSessa’s passion is helping others and being armed with her extensive accounting experience and being an expert in real estate and finance, has committed herself in starting a career as a mortgage banker

-- Bob Vogel’s specialty will be originating mortgage loans with no lender overlays.
+- Arlene DiSessa’s specialty will be originating mortgage loans with no lender overlays

-Stay tuned for more informative blogs by Bob Vogel in the weeks to come.
+Stay tuned for more informative blogs by Arlene DiSessa in the weeks to come.